What is an insurance premium?

 Your premium depends on lots of factors, including:

-• what car you drive (so they can work out how expensive it is to repair etc.)
+• The car you drive (so they can work out how expensive it is to repair etc.)

 Is car insurance excess the same as a premium?